Our take on ASQA performance assessment (audit) updates

 ASQA’s stated goals for improving performance assessment audits

-Fundamentally, ASQA has said that they want these reforms to improve the ability of providers to both:
+Fundamentally, ASQA has said that they want these reforms to improve the ability of providers to both:- critically evaluate their performance and self-assure regulatory compliance, and

 - monitor, review and continually improve their practices.